Employees of the Company

 GPSC has adopted qualitative and quantitative data analytics to develop guidelines for maintaining and attracting talents.
 The analytics encompasses seven areas of HR operations as detailed below.

-Employee Performance Measurement:
+Measuring Employee Performance

 Employee performance is measured with a performance management system (PMS).
 GPSC assesses the performance of its personnel in order to drive the organizational performance towards achieving its goals and foster continuous development.
 Employee performance assessment consists of behavioral assessment and key performance indicator (KPI) assessment.
 All employees are required to establish individual indicators that align with the organization’s strategies and objectives.
 The assessment outcomes are utilized to identify suitable career development paths for employees in the short and long term and to inform the adjustment of compensation and promotion in accordance with employee performance.